Koromix/rygel/web/rekkord.org/pages/start.md

 - The *log key (lkey)* is paired with a *tag key (tkey)*, to manage snapshots and record snapshot information
 - The *user key (ukey)* is paired with a *verify key (vkey)* to detect tampering with keyfiles

 Rekkord repositories support multiple user accounts.
-By default, two users accounts are created:
+By default, two user accounts are created:

 - *full*: This user has the keys necessary for read-write access to stored data
 - *write*: This user can only write new data but cannot read historical data, or list existing snapshots